 411 MS Durkin's interior.
 (1:37:21)

 Cut to the front room of Durkin's, the phone ringing.
-Larry Durkin is viewed passing outside a window and enters the wood paneled room, stamping his boots, dusting the snow off his left and right shoulders.
+Larry Durkin is viewed passing outside a window.
+He enters the wood paneled room, stamping his boots, dusting the snow off his left and right shoulders.
 He passes between an older individual on the right, seated on a bright red chair reading, and an individual on the left looking at a pin-up calendar that's beside a Master charge poster with an "i" on it, that poster having a similar color scheme to the design we'd seen on the Continental plane.
-Below the poster for the card is a red and white display cabinet for windshield wipers that is partially blocked by a blue-gray and white machine (one like it was seen in the garage of the Overlook on Closing Day).
+Below the poster for the card is a red and white display cabinet for windshield wipers that is partially blocked by a blue-gray and white machine (one like it was seen in the garage of the Overlook on Closing Day, I guess an old battery charger).
 We can only read QUICK REPLACE on the top of the cabinet as the rest is blocked with a cloth.
 The front of the cabinet shows rain expressed as black drops.
 Below is SE....
 S..., probably reading SEASON SALE.
 The shot seems natural but has also the feel of being artificially staged.
 The man looking at the pin-up calendar recalls the pin-up elements of the lodge, in particular the boiler room scene.
 We don't see his face.
-He "reads" to the viewer as being only there for the purpose of bringing our attention to the pin-up woman.
+He rather seems there only for the purpose of bringing our attention to the pin-up woman.

 A clock on the wall reads 9:08.